 Effective Inter-religious Action in Peacebuilding

 At a time when religious differences are often used to fan the flames of violence, the role of faith-based initiatives in building peace can be pivotal.
 Religious communities have been working to stem sectarian violence, drawing on principles of faith to create more just, peaceful, and equitable societies.
 However, inter-religious action—as a key approach to sustainable peace—still has not recognized its full potential as a force for sustainable peace.
 There is a lack of linkages and synergies across various efforts in inter-religious action and other secular-based peacebuilding initiatives that may undermine the overall effectiveness of inter-religious peacebuilding and hinder greater impact.
-Three critical gaps must be addressed to increase the effectiveness of inter-religious peacebuilding: measurement, cooperation, and policy.

 This process will be shepherded in part by experienced and respected inter-religious leaders from around the world, the Effective Inter-religious Action in Peacebuilding Global Advisory Council: